 So, why are they categorised as “bad”?
 Research says, a diet rich in saturated fats can increase the level of harmful LDL-cholesterol in your blood, which prompts blockages to form in arteries in the heart and increase your heart disease risk.
 Therefore, most nutrition recommendations ask you to limit saturated fat to under 10% of daily calories.

-However, a few recent studies have found that the association between a few types of SFAs and heart diseases may not be that straightforward.
+However, a few recent studies have found that the association between a few SFAs and heart diseases may not be that straightforward.

-The main conclusion is that replacing SFAs with polyunsaturated fats like vegetable oils or high-fibre carbohydrates is the best bet for reducing the risk of heart disease.
+The main conclusion is that replacing SFAs with polyunsaturated fats like vegetable oils or high-fibre carbohydrates is the best bet for reducing heart disease risk.
 On the other hand, replacing saturated fat with highly processed carbohydrates could do the opposite.
 Therefore, you should also be keeping an eye on your SFA intake.